Herraj/common-wealth-anagram/README.md

 #### Notes:
 * Although I am using a Java Interface that is implemented my Game class, the example interface that was provided didn't fit in my design.
 So I have omitted/modified the 'AnagramGame' method/constructor.
 * In the example interface, it wanted to construct a game instance by providing a URL and a Letterset.
 My design generates a random letterset from the world list loaded from URL.
+* There is still plenty of room to make improvements here.
+Defensive programming could be improved, adding try-catches and checking for edge cases for user inputs and other method arguments